auth0/docs/win8-tutorial.md

 ## Testing the app:

 Compile the App and run it.
 Select Auth0 and login.
-If successful, you should see the issued `Access token` on the screen:
+If successful, you should see the issued `Access token` on the screen.
+It is useful to setup a couple breakpoints on the `launchAuth0DesktopAuth` function to see how things work.

 ![](img/win8-response.png)